 20 Oct LPN | Licensed Practical Nurse Programs

-Do you have a caring attitude, a basic foundation of biology, anatomy or sociology and a genuine desire to help people?
-Then you can study to become a Licensed Practical Nurse (LPN) and work alongside physicians and RNs (registered nurses) to provide reliable and efficient patient care in hospitals, clinics, and nursing homes.
+Do you have a caring attitude, a basic foundation in biology, anatomy or sociology and a genuine desire to help people? ou can study to become a Licensed Practical Nurse (LPN) and work alongside physicians and RNs (registered nurses) to provide reliable and efficient patient care in hospitals, clinics, and nursing homes.
 Allowing you to interact with and counsel patients, families, and relatives, as well as to further your education through bridge programs, an LPN track is an excellent, practical and economical choice if you’re interested in working in public or private healthcare as soon as possible.

 An LPN is convenient, results-oriented and financially feasible for many prospective nurses.
 As a graduate of this program, you will be able to work as a Licensed Practical Nurse in collaboration with RNs and doctors, provide direction and a caring environment for patients and their families, as well as facilitate and participate in inter-professional decision-making processes.
-Your studies will prepare you for this job not only through coursework, rotations and practice simulation but also through active engagement in interactive learning activities and clinical experiments.
+Your studies will prepare you for this job not only through coursework, rotations and practice simulation, but also through active engagement in interactive learning activities and clinical experiments.
 Your teachers will help you build a foundation for quality nursing and consolidate your firsthand experience to integrate and apply the knowledge you have learned.

 Should you become an LPN or an RN?

 There are some visible downsides or not so “rewarding” aspects of being an LPN.
-One of them is that you must (more or less) answer to superiors and implement what they say.
+One is that you must (more or less) answer to superiors and implement what they say.
 You do not have much room to grow in terms of leadership or influence patient outcomes, regardless of your expertise or insight.
 This may be frustrating at times or even disheartening.
 It is also less likely that you will receive a promotion over your supervisor.
 Conversely, a registered nurse can become a much more autonomous caregiver, often planning and offering direct patient care or even advancing to leading or management positions.
-However, as a licensed practical nurse will get to interact much more frequently and carefully with patients, as well as their relatives.
+However, a licensed practical nurse will be able to interact much more frequently and carefully with patients, as well as their relatives.
 This can be highly rewarding, especially if you have joined this profession to help people and genuinely care for them.
 You will also be doing invaluable work as an LPN, focusing on the “meat” of healthcare practice and getting results.

 What do you need for the program?

-To be accepted into an LPN program you will need to have a grade of C or higher in the following prerequisite courses: English, pre-calculus or math, human anatomy and physiology, biology and health science.
+To be accepted into an LPN program, you will need to have a grade of C or higher in the following prerequisite courses: English, pre-calculus or math, human anatomy and physiology, biology and health science.
 It is also recommended that you have basic computer skills and can provide proof of your English language proficiency (both in written and verbal form).
 There are no college courses necessary for an LPN program.

 Upon acceptance, there are several items you should look out for: a CPR certificate (level C is needed), a criminal record check through the Ministry of Justice, a TB test and a wide array of screenings or immunization records.